MateuszMiszczynski/Python_projects/README.md

-Python Projects :
+# 🐍 Python Projects Repository

-This repository contains a collection of Python projects developed for learning and showcasing practical skills.
-It includes both GUI applications and algorithmic implementations.
+Welcome to my collection of Python projects!
+This repository gathers various apps and scripts built to explore programming concepts, sharpen my Python skills, and showcase my progress.
+Projects range from GUI-based apps to digital signal processing experiments.

+---

-Projects Overview
+## 📂 Projects Included

-1. tkinter-csv-app
+### 📊 `tkinter-csv-app`
-A desktop application built using Tkinter, designed for working with CSV files.
-It allows users to:
+A desktop application with a graphical interface built using **Tkinter**, designed for working with CSV files.

-Generate synthetic CSV data with customizable entries.
+**Key Features:**
+- ✅ Generate random CSV datasets (custom number of rows)

-Search & filter records by keyword or gender (female names).
+- 🔍 Search and filter by keywords or female names

-Sort CSV files externally by any column (e.g. name, price) in ascending or descending order.
+- 🔃 Sort data externally by column (e.g., Name, Price, etc.)
+- 📁 Simple file dialog integration

-Useful for practicing GUI design, file I/O, and basic data processing in Python.
+This project demonstrates GUI design, file handling, data generation, and external sorting techniques.

-2. dsp-labs
-A collection of lab exercises and scripts related to Digital Signal Processing (DSP) using Python.
-These notebooks and scripts demonstrate concepts such as:
+---

+### 📈 `dsp-labs`
+A folder with Python code from **Digital Signal Processing** labs.
+It includes implementations of core DSP concepts and visualizations.

+**What’s inside:**
-Discrete Fourier Transform (DFT) and Fast Fourier Transform (FFT)
+- ⚙️ Discrete and Fast Fourier Transforms (DFT & FFT)

-Windowing (Rectangular, Hamming, Blackman, Chebyshev)
+- 🪟 Windowing techniques (Hamming, Blackman, Chebyshev, etc.)

-Spectrum analysis and visualization
+- 🔍 Frequency spectrum analysis

-Zero-padding and frequency resolution
+- ➕ Zero-padding and resolution enhancement

-Great for reinforcing signal processing theory with practical code.
+Perfect for combining theory with practice using Python’s scientific stack.

+---

-Requirements
+## 📦 Requirements

-Python 3.x
+- Python 3.x

-tkinter (comes with standard Python)

-numpy, matplotlib – for DSP plots (optional, used in dsp-labs)

-Standard libraries: csv, heapq, os, random, pathlib

-Purpose
-This repository is intended as a personal learning archive and a showcase of skills in Python programming, including GUI development and signal processing.
+- **For `tkinter-csv-app`**:
+  - Built-in: `tkinter`, `csv`, `os`, `random`, `heapq`, `pathlib`
+- **For `dsp-labs`** (some scripts):
+  - `numpy`, `matplotlib` (for signal analysis and plotting)